liang799/Vigour/README.md

 - [x] Completed all the UI
 - [x] Implemented JSON parsing on Did you know section
 - [x] Start working on pedometer
-- [ ] Test out pedometer on Boyan's old phone
+- [x] Test out pedometer on Boyan's old phone
-- [ ] Store steps in SQL database
+- [x] Store steps in SQL database
+- [x] Change Pedometer service to be a Worker
 - [ ] Work on RecyclerView
+- [x] Pull data from SQL database from Home Frag
+- [x] Pull data from SQL database from Steps Frag
 ### Fazith
 - [x] Get comfortable with Git
 - [x] Create first branch